weakphish/dotfiles/README.md

 My dots.
 Run `bootstrap.sh` `link-mac.sh` to symlink the configuration to your system.

-**Current editor**: Neovim, with JetBrains for large refactors/debugging
+**Current editor**: Helix, with JetBrains IDEs for large refactors/debugging.
+- I use [helix.vim](https://github.com/chtenb/helix.vim) as a bastardized way to get Helix emulation inside of JetBrains IDEs.

 **Shell:** Fish shell with omf to manage prompts, etc.